 On a more technical level, mining is the work that is done to open up new blocks on particular blockchains by validating transactions.
 This can take different forms depending on what blockchain we’re talking about, but in general, it is essential to the function of the chain, and miners are rewarded for their work with coins and tokens.

-For the purposes of this article, we’ll mostly be discussing crypto mining in the context of Proof-of-Work blockchains like Bitcoin and Ethereum.
+For the purposes of this article, we’ll mostly be discussing crypto mining in the context of Proof-of-Work blockchains like Bitcoin.

 How does crypto mining work?

 Crypto mining works by validating cryptocurrency transactions and adding them to the central ledger of a blockchain.